mohammadbutt/42_C_Library_Libft/README.md

 To assess how the functions performed, these functions were tested using the [libft-unit-test](https://github.com/alelievr/libft-unit-test), created by a 42 student.

-The project also passed the [Moulibft](https://moulibft.com/), also created by a 42 Student.
+The project also passed the [Moulibft](https://moulibft.com/) tests, also created by a 42 Student.